Here’s Why India Continues to Be the Offshoring Leader

 The IT Revolution in China and Beyond

 China emerged from its own shadows during the 1990s, much like other communist countries.
-China invested heavily in infrastructure, training and business-skills, which has helped the country to become a major IT outsourcing destination.
-Its neighbors like South Korea, Taiwan and the Philippines too present attractive options to software clients who are looking for proficient developers.
+China invested heavily in infrastructure, training and business skills, which has helped the country to become a major IT outsourcing destination.
+Its neighbours like South Korea, Taiwan and the Philippines to present attractive options to software clients who are looking for proficient developers.

 - Technical education has always been a part of the culture of these countries, enabling them to quickly adapt to new technologies, especially information technology.